Skip to content

 Why aren't my images rendered?

-html2canvas-pro does not get around content policy restrictions set by your browser.
-Drawing images that reside outside of the origin of the current page taint the canvas that they are drawn upon.
-If the canvas gets tainted, it cannot be read anymore.
-As such, html2canvas-pro implements methods to check whether an image would taint the canvas before applying it.
-If you have set the allowTaintoption to false, it will not draw the image.
+html2canvas-pro cannot bypass content policy restrictions set by your browser.
+Drawing images from outside the origin of the current page will taint the canvas they are drawn on.
+Once the canvas is tainted, it can no longer be read.
+Therefore, html2canvas-pro checks whether an image would taint the canvas before drawing it.
+If you have set the allowTaintoption to false, it will skip the image.

-If you wish to load images that reside outside of your pages origin, you can use a proxy to load the images.
+If you wish to load images that reside outside of your page's origin, you can use a proxy to load them.

-Why is the produced canvas empty or cuts off half way through?
+Why is the produced canvas empty or cut off halfway through?

-Make sure that canvas element doesn't hit browser limitations for the canvas size or use the window configuration options to set a custom window size based on the canvas element:
+Make sure the canvas element doesn't exceed browser limits for canvas dimensions, or use the window configuration options to set a custom window size based on the element:

 import html2canvas from 'html2canvas-pro';